 The Board reacts to complaints submitted regarding violations of law and regulations.
 Common complaints against licensees include false advertising, inappropriate behavior, unprofessional conduct, fraudulent/improper billing practices, and over-utilization of treatment.

 Anonymous complaints, while reviewed, generally carry little credibility.
-Individuals seeking to file a complaint may download a complaint form from the FORMS section of this Web site, fill it out, and mail it to the Board Executive Director, Chief of Compliance.
+Individuals seeking to file a complaint may download a complaint form from the FORMS section of this Web site, fill it out, and mail it to the Board.
 Complaint forms may also be obtained from the Board Office.
-You should call 410-764-4726 to ask questions and to make a formal complaint.
+You should call 410-764-4726 to ask questions.

-Each complaint is initially reviewed for jurisdiction, that is, to insure that the alleged violation is one under the cognizance of the Board.
-The Chief of Compliance will send a notification letter to the complainant that the complaint was received and is accepted or rejected.
+Each complaint is initially reviewed to insure that the alleged violation is one under the jurisdiction of the Board.
+A notification letter is sent to the complainant that the complaint was received and is accepted or rejected.
 The letter will also explain the administrative processes involved.

 If jurisdiction exists, an official case file is catalogued, opened, and assigned to a Board investigator for review and investigation.
 The investigator will interview all applicable witnesses including the complainant and the practitioner alleged to have committed the offense(s).

-The Investigator will also gather documentary and real evidence and prepare a full written investigation report.
+The Investigator will also gather evidence and prepare a full written investigation report.
 The Investigator presents the report to the Board of Chiropractic Examiners at an executive/closed session.
 The Board will review the report and all evidence and will render a decision as to any disciplinary action.
-The disciplinary may be to dismiss charges, handle the charges informally (through administrative letters of education, admonition or cease & desist orders) or it may recommend that the subject practitioner’s certificate/registration be formally charged and administratively prosecuted.
+The decision may be to dismiss the complaint because there was no violation or the Maryland Chiropractic Act, handle discipline informally (through administrative letters of education, admonition or cease & desist orders) or the Board may recommend that the subject practitioner’s certificate/registration be formally charged and administratively prosecuted.

-The Board may elect to forward the case to the DHMH Office of the Attorney General, recommending administrative prosecution.
-In such cases, the licensed practitioner is formally advised of the charge and is given the opportunity to defend him/herself at a full, formal evidentiary administrative hearing.
+When the Board elects to formally charge the chiropractic practitioner, the case is forwarded to the Office of the Attorney General, for administrative prosecution.
+In such cases, the licensed/registered practitioner is formally advised of the charge and is given the opportunity to defend him/herself at a full, formal evidentiary administrative hearing.
 At such a hearing, the Board will sit as the truer-of-fact.
 In some cases, the matter may be forwarded to the State Office of Administrative Hearings for a hearing by an Administrative Law Judge.
-In either forum, the case is prosecuted by an administrative prosecutor who is assigned by the office of the Attorney General.
-The massage practitioner is entitled to representation by an attorney or representative at his/her own expense.
+In either forum, the case is prosecuted by an administrative prosecutor who is assigned by the Office of the Attorney General.
+The chiropractic practitioner is entitled to representation by an attorney or representative at his/her own expense.

 Prior to the hearing, a case resolution conference (“CRC”) is generally convened at which time the party accused may make a voluntary plea in exchange for a pre-determined sanction.
 The agreement committing all parties to the terms of a CRC is called a “consent order”.